 RHTP supports ongoing efforts to ensure that all women are able to access contraception at no cost and that over-the-counter contraception, like EC, is also covered without costsharing.
 If you’re having trouble getting your contraceptives covered without cost-sharing, visit the National Women’s Law Center’s CoverHer site for assistance.

 Ideological objection to emergency contraception (EC) is often based on the scientifically incorrect belief that EC pills can prevent implantation of a fertilized egg, which some people mischaracterize as an abortion.
 However EC pills prevent pregnancy by delaying or inhibiting ovulation.
 There is no scientific evidence to suggest that levonorgestrel EC (such as Plan B One-Step® and its generics) or ulipristal acetate EC (ella®) work after an egg is fertilized.
 Moreover, even a method of EC that might interfere with implantation of a fertilized egg, like the copper intrauterine device (IUD), still only works to prevent pregnancy.
 EC will not end an already existing pregnancy and therefore does not cause an abortion.
 Unfortunately, opponents of birth control and abortion have effectively used junk science to undermine access to reproductive health care.
 For instance, the Hobby Lobby case and other challenges to the ACA’s contraceptive coverage guarantee have been driven by false claims that EC pills and IUDs cause abortion.
-RHTP is working hard to debunk such myths and to ensure that policy is informed by the latest scientific and medical evidence available.
+RHTP worked hard to debunk such myths and to ensure that policy is informed by the latest scientific and medical evidence available.